 If you’re looking for a natural dog shampoo at an affordable price, you can stop your search here.
 With a vegan, organic formula that also has aloe vera and oatmeal, it’s a gentle choice for any dog.
 It’s tear-free and made in the USA.

 - Includes oatmeal and aloe vera to soothe skin

 User Reviews: Most people like this shampoo.
 It’s gentle on their dog’s skin, has a mild scent, and leaves them soft and shiny.
 Some dogs did have allergic reactions to this product.

-Bottom Line: If you’re looking for an affordable natural shampoo, this is a good place to start.
+Bottom Line: If you’re looking for an affordable natural shampoo for sensitive skin, this is a good place to start.
 It works well for most dogs, though there is a chance your dog could have an allergic reaction.

 If you love the scent of your own shampoo, it may be tempting to use that on your dog.
 The problem is that dogs and people have different skin pH levels.
 That means that human shampoo is much too drying for a dog’s skin.

 Unless your dog has an allergic reaction, using your shampoo in an emergency won’t harm him.
 However, dry skin can be itchy and uncomfortable.
 Dry skin can also lead to increased shedding.